abhishekagarwalnpl/QHAL-copy/specs/hal_architecture.rst

     - Example of check: verify all original gates can be transpiled into Hardware B native gateset

   - Performance checks.
-In the case of guaranteed QOS (for example, on error rates), conversions need to analyse the final solution's performance.
+In the case of guaranteed QoS (for example, on error rates), conversions need to analyse the final solution's performance.

     - Example of conversion: from a Level 2 representation, Hardware A to a Level 2, Hardware B with user expecting final fidelity > X.

-    - Example of check: on top of the compilation checks, verify that the transpiled version of the circuit can meet the QoS requirement by usingsingle and two qubits fidelities.
+    - Example of check: on top of the compilation checks, verify that the transpiled version of the circuit can meet the QoS requirement by using single and two qubits fidelities.